 Description of Research Question

-To complete the feasibility analysis the following research questions were proposed by the funder:
+To complete the feasibility analysis the following research questions were proposed in the commissioning brief:

 What are the most important evaluation questions that an impact study could investigate?

 What data is already available at a local or national level and what else would be needed?